One Piece: Unlimited Adventure

-is a video game for the Nintendo Wii based on the manga and anime series One Piece by Eiichiro Oda, released in Japan on April 26, 2007 and in North America on January 22, 2008.
-The NTSC (American) version of the game uses the FUNimation voice actors exclusively.
+is an action-adventure video game developed by Ganbarion and published by Namco Bandai Games for the Wii.
+It is based on the manga and anime series One Piece by Eiichiro Oda, It was released in Japan on April 26, 2007 and in North America on January 22, 2008.

 A sequel, One Piece: Unlimited Cruise, was released for the Wii in 2008.